filipegorges/memoria/README.md

 # memoria
 Generate a searchable visual history of your activity on your computer.

-This project is both a tool for personal use as well as a means to practice a few buzzwordy shenanigans.
-WIP!
+This project is both a tool for personal use as well as a means to practice a few buzzwordy shenanigans. **WIP**!

 ## Installation
 The `daemon` service relies on `tesseract`, which is available on multiple platforms.
 For ubuntu (native or `WSL`), install these packages: